Quitting at any stage of your pregnancy is the best thing that you can do for you and your baby. Being prepared can help you succeed.

 Talk to Your Doctor

 If you’re pregnant, or are trying to become pregnant, talk to your doctor about quitting.
 You can begin by being open about your challenges, especially if you haven’t been able to quit in the past.
-Ask your doctor or pharmacist about local support groups, in-person or telephone counseling, and digital health resources such as smartphone apps or online quitting programs.
+Ask your doctor or pharmacist about local support groups, in-person or telephone counseling, and digital health resources such as text message programs, smartphone apps, or online quitting programs.

 Pregnant women are encouraged to try quitting without medications.
 More research is needed about the medications’ safety and effectiveness for pregnant women.
 But, if you have not been successful in quitting, ask your doctor if medication is right for you and your baby.